-Use this helpful phonological awareness lesson to introduce or review the beginning and ending sounds in CVC words with your ELs.
-This can be used as a stand alone or support lesson for the Color it Out lesson plan.
+This is a great lesson for students to practice identifying the ending sounds in words and connecting those sounds to specific letters in the alphabet!
+This can be used as a stand alone or support lesson for the Ending Notes lesson plan.